 Schedule Ad Hoc Posts

 In addition to your planned campaigns, mix in some ad hoc posts.
-These are spontaneous one-off posts that aren’t necessarily connected to a broader campaign, but they still reinforce your overall brand message.
+These spontaneous one-off posts that aren’t necessarily connected to a broader campaign but still reinforce your overall brand message.

 This leaves some flexibility in your schedule — making it easier to react to trending topics and hashtags, which you can capitalize on for added brand exposure.

-With these three tips and all of the following ideas, you should have no trouble staying inspired and keeping your posting schedule full.
+With these three tips and the previous ideas, you should have no trouble staying inspired and keeping your posting schedule full.